CS4311-Team-2/hard-drive-tracker-system/README.md

 ### After Work

-* Once all your commits are in place, its best practice to go to the <B>main branch</b> and pull an new changes.
+* Once all your commits are in place, its best practice to go to the <B>main branch</b> and pull any new changes.
 Then merge these changes with your <b>working branch</b>.
 * Once all merge conflicts are resolved, and you're completely synced with <b>main repo</b> you can run the command(make sure you are in the top level directory):
 ```
  pip freeze > requirements